NorseBooks/NorseBooks/README.md

 #### Environment Variables

 The `env.py` script provides useful functions for acquiring variables from the environment and from `.env` files.
-It is not meant to be invoked directoy, but rather to be used from other scripts.
+It is not meant to be invoked directly, but rather to be used from other scripts.

 #### Admin